allenmcasey/serialization-tests/flatbuffers/README.md

 ### Execution Performance ###
 The average time to create and serialize the test object was approximately 12 ms.
 The average time to deserialize the test object was <1 ms.
+The size of a serialized object is 228 bytes (this doesn't include the map structure that the other libraries were tested with).

 ### Other Notes ###
 FlatBuffers doesn't natively support map structures.
 They can still be serialized, but it is more difficult to accomplish than with the other two libraries.